s-angheben/rf-learning/README.md

 4. More training experiment and manual evaluation

 I focused on improving the performance of the AlphaZero algorithm by experimenting with various parameters for a better training, such as batch size, the number of MCTS simulations, and the neural network architecture, including the number of channels and layers.
-I manually tested some games and also tested self-play between different models to evaluate their performance.
+I manually played some games and also tested self-play between different models to evaluate their performance.

 5. Notebook and presentation